vbfelix/relper/README.md

 #> [1] "01"   "04"   "10"   "12"   "100"  "2000"
 ```

-You can also set the parameter `digits` to add more zeros.
+You can also set the argument `digits` to add more zeros.

 ``` r